civicrm/civicrm-dev-docs/docs/framework/database/schema-definition.md

     the DAO PHP classes and the database table creation SQL scripts `civicrm.mysql` and `civicrm_data.mysql` in the
     [`/sql`](https://github.com/civicrm/civicrm-core/blob/master/sql) folder.
+    To update any DAO file you need to update the relevant xml and then run php Gencode.php from the xml directory (civibuild create will also do this, albeit rebuilding your whole dev site)

 Looking in [`/xml/schema/Pledge`](https://github.com/civicrm/civicrm-core/blob/master/xml/schema/Pledge)